A Unique State Park In New Mexico, Clayton Lake Is Home To Prehistoric Wonders

 During the 1950s, Seneca Creek was dammed to create Clayton Lake, located 12 miles north of the northeastern New Mexican town of Clayton.
 And that should have been the end of the story.
 People would have trekked out to this peaceful place to enjoy a little boating, fishing, camping or wildlife watching.
 All of those activities continue to happen.
-However, a 1982 flood revealed a whole other dimension to this unique state park.
+However, a 1982 flood revealed a whole other dimension to this unique state park in New Mexico.

 In addition to the Dinosaur Trackway, the park’s other unusual feature is a gold-credentialed International Dark Sky astronomy observatory.